jiforcen/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

+The code for define and train the model is located from cell 12 to 17.
-The code for training the model is located in the cells 12, 13, 14 and 15 of the ipython notebook.
+The code for training the model is located in cell 17 of the ipython notebook.

 To train the model, as a start point parameteres of LeNet practice were used, later a lot of different parameters were used through different experiments.
 Finally next parameters were selected: